the-events-calendar/event-tickets/readme.txt

 = [4.10.6.2] TBD =

 * Fix - Prevent issue where older versions of the tribe-common libraries could be bootstrapped [129479]
+* Fix - Add Promoter PCSS file so that the proper CSS will be generated on package build [129584]

 = [4.10.6.1] 2019-06-13 =